Shoydon/Ethereum-Bank-DApp/README.md

 ## Run DApp
 1. Fork this repo by clicking **Fork** button in top-right corner of this web page.
 Continue to follow instruction steps from your own ethereum-bank-dapp repo.

 2. Clone your own ethereum-bank-dapp repo.
-Copy the link from the "Clone or download" button near the top right of this repo's home page.
+Copy the link from the "Clone or download" button near the top right of this repo's home page. <br>
+*(You can even clone this repo without forking it, so you can skip step 1)*

 3. After cloning use this command to install all the required modules
     ```